The MCP server is currently in beta. We’d love your feedback at

 The MCP server requires a cubic account with access to at least one repository.
 You must be a

-member of the repository’s installation to access its wiki.
+member of the repository’s installation to access its wiki, scans, and learnings.

 Quick setup